NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 • Seizures of various types occur frequently.

-• Some individuals experience chronic headache [Geschwind et al 1999].
+• Some individuals experience chronic headache and vertigo [Geschwind et al 1999].

 • Urinary urgency or incontinence and impotence may be present [Manyam et al 1992].

-• Severe hypertension has been reported in two sisters with basal ganglia calcification with no other neurologic or systemic abnormalities; whether this represents a random association, a rare manifestation of FIBGC, or a distinct genetic disorder with basal ganglia calcification is unknown.
+• Severe hypertension has been reported in two sisters with basal ganglia calcification with no other neurologic or systemic abnormalities [Puvanendran & Wong 1980].
+Whether this represents an unusual association, a rare manifestation of PFBC, or a distinct genetic disorder with basal ganglia calcification is unknown.

 • General medical examination, growth, and facial appearance are normal.
 Strength and sensation are generally intact.
 Specifically, no abnormalities are detected in the skull, hands, teeth, nails, or skin, and there is no evidence of a parathyroid disorder.